2018 New York City helicopter crash: Aftermath

 The family of one victim sued FlyNYON and Liberty Helicopters on March 14, alleging that it was impossible for passengers to free themselves from their harnesses during an emergency.
 The lawsuit was later amended to add Airbus as a defendant.
+In September 2024, a jury awarded $116 million to the victim's family, apportioning the liability as follows: 42% with FlyNYON, 38% with Liberty Helicopters, and 20% to Dart Aerospace.

 According to NTSB safety recommendations A-10-129 and -130, issued on October 20, 2010, the design of the emergency fuel shutoff lever in the Eurocopter AS350 cockpit "allows for easy access to and inadvertent movement of (the lever), which could cause a serious or catastrophic accident if the movement occurs at a critical point during flight or on the ground."
 Airbus (then Eurocopter) had previously reviewed the design of the fuel cutoff lever prior to the safety recommendation and developed a new design, but the FAA did not require a retrofit of the new design.